ashukla2019/Lang/C/input_functions_c.md

 scanf(" %c", &ch);

 Notice the space before %c.
-It helps skip leftover whitespace/newline characters.
+It helps skip leftover whitespace or newline characters.

 For a string array, don't use &: